Gentux/romain.soufflet.io/_posts/2014-04-28-Handle-misencoded-URLs-in-WSGI-applications.markdown

 it expects the headers to be encoded in UTF-8.

-End-user tools like web browsers generate valid UTF-8 requests with no effort, but non UTF-8 requests can be generated by some odd softwares or by hand from a [ipython](http://ipython.org/) shell.
+End-user tools like web browsers generate valid UTF-8 requests with no effort, but non UTF-8 requests can be generated by some odd software or by hand from a [ipython](http://ipython.org/) shell.

 Let's dive into the problem in ipython :